 Incline Dumbbell Press

-This is an amazing exercise for your pecs and the sooner up the list you prioritise this exercise, the more weight you will be able to lift.
+The incline dumbbell press is an amazing exercise for your pecs, and the sooner up the list you prioritise this exercise, the more weight you will be able to lift.
 Therefore doing this as the first, second or third exercise during your session is the best idea.

 To maximise your efforts with this exercise you should rotate your dumbbells from the palms facing forwards position to your palms facing inwards as you reach the top of the lift.